 During Ramadan, overeating at night is quite common.
 Naturally, this is not the best behavior, but no specific kind of food is really prohibited.
 As Ramadan advances, you’ll experience changes related to your eating habits, eventually you’ll adjust to not eating during the day if your diet is nutritious enough and your metabolic needs are met.

 There are well-documented cases of people actually becoming healthier during Ramadan, sugar levels go down and healthy cholesterol goes up.
+So, one should try to follow the tips for spending healthy Ramadan to avoid weight gain and other health issues.

 Water Intake in Summer